-The bulk of positive equity for mortgaged residential properties is concentrated at the high end of the housing market.
-For example, 95 percent of homes valued more than $200,000 more have equity compared with 87 percent of homes valued at less than $200,000.
+The bulk of home equity for mortgaged properties is concentrated at the high end of the housing market.
+For example, 94 percent of homes valued at greater than $200,000 have equity compared with 84 percent of homes valued at less than $200,000.